Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Fouquieriaceae >>> Fouquieria splendens

 LEAVES: Spatulate leaves are drought and cold deciduous, re-growing two or more times per year in response to ample rainfall and warmer temperatures.
 Spongy tissue in the branches and root crown can store water.
 This allows Ocotillos to remain green for many weeks following rain.

 FLOWERS: Long, tubular, coral-red flowers are borne at the tips of the branches and are favorites of Costa's, Black-chinned, and Anna's Hummingbirds.
-Blooms appear mostly in March and May, but may be found at almost any time of year.
+Blooms appear mostly March to early May, but may be found at almost any time of year.

-FRUIT: Dry capsules contain lightweight, winged seeds that are readily dispersed by wind.
+FRUIT: Dry, elongate capsules contain lightweight, winged seeds that are readily dispersed by wind; in the Sonoran Desert seeds are mature from May to June.
+Capsules are three-valved.

 RANGE: Characteristic plant throughout the range of the saguaro, but also ranging widely into higher elevations (up to 1500 m), westward into the Mojave Desert as well as eastward into parts of the Chihuahuan Desert.